July 23, 2024 2 Comments

 Hugh retired in 2019 as Deputy Chief of the West Chicago Fire Protection District.
 It was his last stop in a long career as a firefighter, during which he was one of the first firefighter-paramedics in Illinois as well as an active member of the Illinois Fire Service Institute, where he trained and then became a trainer himself, teaching firefighters from around the world.

-Many firefighters he served with and taught were there to celebrate him Friday.
+Many firefighters he served with and taught were there to celebrate him.
 Others were ballplayers he coached over 19 years as a varsity baseball coach at West Chicago High School.

-His wife of 48 years, Karen, was there, as were his son Kevin and daughter Kristen, as well as his grandchildren Kaya, Brian and Kyle.
+His wife of nearly 50 years, Karen, was there, as were his son Kevin and daughter Kristen, as well as his grandchildren Kaya, Brian and Kyle.

 In the words of Joe Walsh of the Eagles, “Life has been good to me so far,” Hugh said recently.
 “I was very lucky.
 I made a lot of friends through teaching, and they turned out to be great people.
 I developed a lot because of them.
 Like they say, I was in the right place at the right time.”